geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-10/meeting-transcript.md

 I'm definitely happy to split the bounty or you guys, you guys figure it out, uh, how you want to like, like I see this being kind of a big effort.
 Um, and I think it's really valuable and I'm down to, I'm down to incentivize it more.
-Like I'm down to pay a thousand dollars for that bounty, a thousand dollars for export model. if there's like another thousand dollar bounty here, like webGPU is worth several thousand dollars to us, probably not 10,000, but something like 5,000 total is, is probably, uh, like for like a really clean way to export things to web GPU.
+Like I'm down to pay a thousand dollars for that bounty, a thousand dollars for export model. if there's like another thousand dollar bounty here, like WebGPU is worth several thousand dollars to us, probably not 10,000, but something like 5,000 total is, is probably, uh, like for like a really clean way to export things to web GPU.
 Um, so, I mean, yeah, we run into the, we run into sort of the, the issues with the, with the exactly what's a clear bounty here.
 Uh, you know, especially anything that's a refactor.
 Uh, but, uh,